operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 **Note: Ensure the configuration is carried to the Pod/Containers on the bundle CSV after running make bundle**

-Note that Operator bundle generated with the target is building from looking on the manifest under the `config` directory.
+Note that the Operator bundle generated with the target is built from the manifests under the `config` directory.

 To check an example of CSV which complies with the [restricted][restricted] policy, see the Golang sample under the [testdata/go/v3/memcached-operator/bundle/manifests/memcached-operator.clusterserviceversion.yaml](https://github.com/operator-framework/operator-sdk/blob/master/testdata/go/v3/memcached-operator/bundle/manifests/memcached-operator.clusterserviceversion.yaml)